mangalam-research/salve/README.rst

 This section covers only salient changes.

 * 0.14.0 changes how rng-to-js.xsl generates its output.
-See the part on `rng-to-js.xsl`__.
+See the section on `rng-to-js.xsl`__.
 Although salve still supports the old output, I strongly recommend running ``salve-simplify`` and ``xsltproc`` with ``rng-to-js.xsl`` to regenerate the JSON that encodes